 Kay received her Bachelor of Science in education in Missouri and has taught school in Missouri and Texas.
 She was a classroom teacher in Alvin and Santa Fe before retiring from teaching in the Texas City ISD.
 She has been a resident of Santa Fe since 1988.
 Kay, a mother and grandmother, is involved in numerous civic activities and is a hospice volunteer.
 She resides in Santa Fe with her husband, Ralph, who is currently mayor of the City of Santa Fe.

-Maura Walsh, President – HCA Gulf Coast Division
+Troy A. Villarreal, President, HCA Gulf Coast Division

 Stephen K. Jones, Jr., Chief Executive Officer